Edit

 Deploy an AI model on Azure Kubernetes Service (AKS) with the AI toolchain operator (preview)

-The AI toolchain operator (KAITO) is a managed add-on for AKS that simplifies the experience of running OSS AI models on your AKS clusters.
-The AI toolchain operator automatically provisions the necessary GPU nodes and sets up the associated inference server as an endpoint server to your AI models.
-Using this add-on reduces your onboarding time and enables you to focus on AI model usage and development rather than infrastructure setup.
+The AI toolchain operator (KAITO) is a managed add-on that simplifies the experience of running open-source and private AI models on your AKS cluster.
+KAITO reduces the time to onboard models and provision resources, enabling faster AI model prototyping and development rather than infrastructure management.

-This article shows you how to enable the AI toolchain operator add-on and deploy an AI model on AKS.
+This article shows you how to enable the AI toolchain operator add-on and deploy an AI model for inferencing on AKS.

 Important